March 821: March Grand Prix Team

 Mass contested his last Formula 1 season in John Macdonald's team.
 With the exception of the Monaco Grand Prix, where the team competed with Avon tires for the first time, he was able to qualify regularly but repeatedly achieved worse times than his team-mate Boesel in qualifying practice.
 Mass's best qualifying result was 18th place in the US East Grand Prix at the Detroit street circuit; apart from that, he usually started from the last three rows of the grid.
 Mass finished 12th in South Africa and 10th in Brazil.
-Here, however, he was finally rated eighth after the pre-placed Nelson Piquet (Brabham) and Keke Rosberg (Williams) had been disqualified for using illegal water tanks after the race.
+At the latter race, however, he was finally classified eighth after Nelson Piquet (Brabham) and Keke Rosberg (Williams) had been disqualified for using illegal water tanks after the race.
 It was a similar story at the US West Grand Prix in Long Beach: Mass came in ninth and finished eighth after Gilles Villeneuve was disqualified for technical reasons.
 Mass achieved his best result of the season in Detroit, where he finished seventh, one lap down.
 There was a serious accident at the French Grand Prix: on the eleventh lap, Mass collided with Mauro Baldi's Arrows.
 Mass' 821 crashed into the guard rails, rolled over them, landed upside down in a spectator area, and caught fire.
-The roll bar of the 821 broke off on the first impact, and the helmet also tore open.
+The roll bar of the 821 broke off on the first impact, and Mass' helmet also split open.
 Although injured, Mass was able to get out of the vehicle in time.
 Some spectators suffered minor injuries.
 Mass took part in the first Friday practice session for Macdonald's team at the subsequent German Grand Prix, but then withdrew due to excessive pain and announced his retirement from Formula One.